nxtreaming/socks-to-http-proxy/README.md

 # socks-to-http-proxy ![Rust](https://github.com/KaranGauswami/socks-to-http-proxy/workflows/Rust/badge.svg)

-An executable to convert SOCKS5 proxy into HTTP proxy
+A high-performance proxy that can: (1) expose an HTTP proxy that forwards via an upstream SOCKS5, (2) expose a SOCKS5 server that forwards via an upstream SOCKS5, and (3) optionally run both listeners at the same time on different ports.

 ## About

-`sthp` purpose is to create HTTP proxy on top of the Socks 5 Proxy
+`sthp` can run as an HTTP proxy on top of a SOCKS5 upstream, a SOCKS5→SOCKS5 forwarder, or both concurrently (HTTP+SOCKS).

 ## How it works

 It uses hyper library HTTP proxy [example](https://github.com/hyperium/hyper/blob/master/examples/http_proxy.rs) and adds functionality to connect via Socks5